diniamo/run.nvim/README.md

 ## Setup / Configuration

-Install the plugin with your favorite plugin manager, and call the setup function with your configuration (the values below are the defaults):
+Install the plugin with your favorite plugin manager, and call the setup function in your configuration (the values below are the defaults):
 ```lua
 require("run").setup({
     -- Automatically save the current buffer before running the command.